blinskey/ansible-router/README.md

 	- `key`: WPA key
 	- `nwid`: Network ID
 	- `chan`: Channel
+	- `enabled`: Whether to bring the interface up.
+Optional, defaults to `true`.
 - `vport0`: Configuration parameters for the subnet assigned to the vport interface attached to the [veb(4)][] bridge.
   	- `ipv4`: IPv4 configuration parameters.